Time Out says

 The first date can't be after the second date

 Halloween Horror Nights

 Confront familiar foes at Universal Studios’ annual Halloween festivities, where big-budget scares meet iconic horror movie characters.
-Navigate multiple mazes, scare zones and the “Terror Tram”—this year’s themed attractions include the return of a Stranger...Festivals Thursday September 12 2019 - Sunday November 3 2019
+Navigate multiple mazes and scare zones—this year’s themed attractions include the return of a Stranger Things maze...Festivals Until Sunday November 3 2019

 Average User Rating